Select Page

 • Assorted hand tools for carving

-The Stone Carving Shop has equipment to sculpt stone at multiple scales with hand tools power saws, grinders, drills, and polishing systems.
+The Stone Carving Studio has equipment to sculpt stone of multiple scales, including:

 • Pneumatic stone tools